metinc/APA102_Pi/README.md

 # APA102\_Pi

+## Caveat
+This branch is still "work in progress"!
+Currently, it does work with a number of limitations:

+* Right now the Python code runs on my Mac, not on the Raspberry Pi!
+It may or may not work on the Pi itself, I have not tested this yet.
+* The LED strip update is very slow.
+I have an issue open here: https://github.com/RPi-Distro/python-gpiozero/issues/650
+* Most of the documentation (README and inline comments) are not updated to reflect the changes

 ## Introduction
 APA102\_Pi is a pure Python library to drive APA102 type LED strands.
 It is supposed to work on a Raspberry Pi, and is not tested on any other platform.